tonyelhabr/netlify/content/post/soccer-league-strength/index.md

 [^5]: We're including all positions and ages in this regression, even though these groupings have varying standard deviations for transformation of the response variable.
 (All have 0 mean, as one might expect with a feature representing the difference between values with the same distribution.)

-For those familiar with basketball and hockey, this is similar to [an adjusted plus-minus (APM)](https://squared2020.com/2017/09/18/deep-dive-on-regularized-adjusted-plus-minus-i-introductory-example/) calculation.
-Here, each feature column is a league (instead of a player), each row represents a player (instead of a "stint"), and the response is a transformed VAEP/90 (instead of net points per possession).
+For those familiar with basketball and hockey, this is similar to the set-up for [an adjusted plus-minus (APM) calculation](https://squared2020.com/2017/09/18/deep-dive-on-regularized-adjusted-plus-minus-i-introductory-example/).
+Here, each feature column is a league (instead of a player), each row represents a player (instead of a "stint"), and the response is transformed VAEP/90 (instead of net points per possession).

 ```r